Mnapper3/overtime/README.md

 -Administrate admin dashboard
 -Email summary to managers for approval
--Needs to be documented if employee did not log overtime
+-Needs to be documented if employee did not log overtime -block none admin and guest users in admin

 UI:
 x Bootstrap -> formatting